zoraviel/highcharts-assignment-8/README.md

 All other instructions for the assignment are [in this document](http://bit.ly/mm-webapps8).

-## Commit and sync
+## Commit and publish/push

-When everything is finished, save all files, and commit and sync (Publish) to GitHub.
+When everything is finished, save all files, and commit and push (publish) to GitHub.
 Be sure to stay in your *gh-pages* branch for all steps.
-DO NOT forget to Publish/Sync your repo!
+DO NOT forget to Publish your repo!

 ## Check the rubric and submit in Canvas

-Be sure to check the rubric in the instructions document, and **SUBMIT THE URL of your GitHub repo** there to complete this assignment!
+Be sure to check the rubric *in the instructions document*, and **SUBMIT THE URL of your GitHub repo in Canvas** to complete this assignment.